 The information in this article does not take into account your personal needs and financial circumstances and you should consider whether it is appropriate for you, having regard to your objectives, financial situation and needs, and read the relevant terms and conditions, any Credit Guide and any other disclosure document before acquiring any product.
-"Digital property profile reports (Property Reports) are produced by RP Data Pty Ltd trading as CoreLogic Asia Pacific (CoreLogic).
+Digital property profile reports (Property Reports) are produced by RP Data Pty Ltd trading as CoreLogic Asia Pacific (CoreLogic).
 Avant is not responsible for and does not make any representations as to the content in the Property Reports (including whether any information is accurate, complete and not misleading).
 The Property Reports are provided to you on a non-reliance basis and CoreLogic also does not make any representations to you as to the content of the Property Report.
-Neither Avant nor CoreLogic is liable for any loss, damage or injury suffered (even if caused by negligence) as a result of using or relying on any such Property Report. \Eligibility criteria, terms & conditions and fees & charges apply.
+Neither Avant nor CoreLogic is liable for any loss, damage or injury suffered (even if caused by negligence) as a result of using or relying on any such Property Report.
+Eligibility criteria, terms & conditions and fees & charges apply.
 Approval of any loan is subject to the applicable lender's credit assessment process and is discretionary.
-"Note: The results from this calculator should be used as an indication only.
+Note: The results from this calculator should be used as an indication only.
 Results do not represent either quotes or pre-qualifications for the product.
 Individual institutions apply different formulas.
 Information such as interest rates quoted and default figures used in the assumptions are subject to change.
-Results are based on making a decision in relation to a credit product.
+Results are based on motor in the provided and do not take your personal circumstances into account.
+This calculator is not intended to be relied on for the purposes of making a decision in relation to a credit product.
 You should consider obtaining advice from a financial services licensee before making any financial decisions.
-Avant Dictors' Finance Pty Ltd (ACN 637 769 361) and licensed to Avant Doctors' Finance Brokers Pty Ltd (ABN 75 640 406 784).
-Avant Doctors' Finance Brokers Pty Ltd as awholly owned subsidiary of Avant Doctors' Finance Pty Ltd. Loan products may be provided by Avant Doctors' Finance Brokers Pty Ltd as authorised Credit Representative (Credit Representative Nu
+Avant Finance is a registered business name of Avant Doctors' Finance Pty Ltd (ACN 637 769 361) and licensed to Avant Doctors' Finance Brokers Pty Ltd (ACN 637 769 361) and licensed to Avant Doctors' Finance Broke

-Insights
+Insights 11